google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 </video>

 ### Customize Media Notifications

+With the [Media Session API]{: .external}, you can also customize media notifications by providing metadata for the currently playing video.
+It also allows you to handle media related events such as seeking or track changing which may come from notifications or media keys.
+To see this in action, check out the [sample]{: .external }.

 When your web app is playing audio or video, you can already see a media notification sitting in the notification tray.
 On Android, Chrome does its best